hglick has been rescuing and placing stray cats for over 20 years and has personally fostered more than 10 rescues .

 Signs and symptoms to look out for include:

-- Discharge - A clear discharge without redness and pain indicates a problem in the tear drainage system.
+- Discharge: A clear discharge without redness and pain indicates a problem in the tear drainage system.
 Any discharge should alert you to the possibility of cornea or inner eye involvement.
 A thick, sticky mucus discharge along with redness and inflammation indicates pink eye or conjunctivitis.

-- Pain - Signs of pain include squinting, tearing, tenderness to touch and avoidance of light.
+- Pain: Signs of pain include squinting, tearing, tenderness to touch, and avoidance of light.
 The nictitating membrane may protrude in response to pain.
-The common causes of painful eye are injuries to the Cornea and disorders affecting the inner eye.
+The common causes of painful eye are injuries to the cornea and disorders affecting the inner eye.

-- Cloudiness - Loss of clarity or transparency in the eye indicates an inner eye disorder.
-Disorders that can cause a cloudy eye are keratitis, glaucoma and cataracts.
+- Cloudiness: Loss of clarity or transparency in the eye indicates an inner eye disorder.
+Disorders that can cause a cloudy eye are keratitis, glaucoma, and cataracts.

-- Hard or soft eye - Changes in eye pressure are caused by disorders of the inner eye.
+- Hard or soft eye: Changes in eye pressure are caused by disorders of the inner eye.
 The pupil might become fixed and fail to respond to light.
 A hard eye with a dilated pupil indicates glaucoma.
 A soft eye with a small pupil indicates inflammation of the inner structure of the eye.

-- Lid Irritation - These are conditions which cause swelling, crusting, itching, or hair loss of the eyelids.
+- Lid Irritation: These are conditions which cause swelling, crusting, itching, or hair loss of the eyelids.

-- Bulging or Sunken Eye - These are abnormal contours and positions of the eye
+- Bulging or Sunken Eye: These are abnormal contours and positions of the eye

-- Abnormal Movements - These are eyes that focus in different directions or jerk back and forth
+- Abnormal Movements: These are eyes that focus in different directions or jerk back and forth

-- Cross-Eyed Gaze - This is common among Siamese cats, and is accepted as normal, however other forms are caused by muscle paralysis.
+- Cross-Eyed Gaze: This is common among Siamese cats and is accepted as normal; however, other forms are caused by muscle paralysis.

-Applying Eye Medicine (SEE VIDEO BELOW)
+Applying Eye Medicine

 Steady your cat's head with one hand and draw down on the lower lid to expose the inner surface of the eyelid.
 Apply ointment to the inside of the lower lid.
-Application directed to the eyeball is irritating and may cause the cat to jerk his head and eye injury can occur.
+Application directed to the eyeball is irritating and may cause the cat to jerk his head, and eye injury can occur.

 Eye drops can be applied directly to the eyeball.
 Steady the heel of the hand in which you are holding the dropper against the side of your cat's head.
 Tilt the nose upward and drop the medicine into the inner corner of his eye.
 Rub the eyelids gently in order to disperse the medicine.
-Frequent application of eyedrops usually are necessary because they tend to wash out with tears.
+Frequent application of eyedrops usually is necessary because they tend to wash out with tears.

 The source and diagnosis of any eye problems can usually be determined by one of the above symptoms.
 Pay very close attention to your cat to see if he/she exhibits one of them, and see your vet if necessary.

-References: The Cat Owner's Home Veterinary Handbook by Delbert G. Carlson, D.V.M and James M. Giffin, M.D. - First Edition
+- The Cat Owner's Home Veterinary Handbook by Delbert G. Carlson, D.V.M and James M. Giffin, M.D. - First Edition

 Cat Eye Problems